jawills/QIME/README.md

 ## Configure

-Please see my [write-up](https://www.1sync.co/integrate-quickbooks-salesforce) to learn how to configure this inside your org.
+Please check out the [documentation](https://qime.1sync.co) to learn how to configure this inside your org.
 Additionally, you can see a visual tutorial on [youtube](https://youtu.be/ZRwzeuJRmPg).

 ## Dashbaord